ytmytm/plus4-tcbm2sd/README.md

 To be soldered:

-- 1x XC9572-VQ64 CPLD
+- 1x XC9572XL-VQ64 CPLD
 - 4x 0.1uF capacitor (0805 footprint)
 - 50 pin edge connector (optional), straight or right angle

 The first revision of PCB was meant primarily as a development platform, so it relies on cheap, ready to use modules:

-- AMS1117 3.3V power supply module with 3 pins
+- AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg)
-- SD card 3.3V adapter (3.3V VCC, with no level shifters)
+- SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)
 - Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114

 If all you want is a paddle replacement then only the power supply module is needed.